Generated at: 2026-07-01 04:12:53

 Masuda

-Data management methods varied by department, and even when data was collected, the granularity and accuracy were inconsistent, meaning it was not in a state suitable for analysis.
-Therefore, preparatory tasks such as data cleansing prior to analysis were extremely laborious.
+Data management methods varied by department, and even when we collected data, the granularity and accuracy were inconsistent, leaving it in a state that was far from ready for analysis.
+Therefore, preparatory tasks such as data cleansing before analysis were extremely laborious.

-For example, when attempting to aggregate data for a specific project based on a single axis, the coding systems differed depending on the department or system.
+For example, when trying to aggregate data for a specific project using a single axis, the coding systems differed depending on the department or system.
 Even in cases where a client and a supplier were the same company, the data was not linked, making it impossible to see the relationship.
 Conducting effective data analysis was extremely difficult.

-I believe many companies share similar concerns and challenges, but persuading internal stakeholders requires a considerable amount of time and effort.
-How did you go about increasing the number of supporters?
+Many companies likely share similar concerns and challenges, but persuading internal stakeholders requires a significant amount of time and effort.
+How did you go about increasing the number of supporters within the company?

 Masuda